Join Our Community

 The inclusion of NFT assets in games will surely bring more value to the gaming industry.
 Each transaction for cosmetic items, playable characters, and wearable equipment will be an income for both the developers and the blockchain network.
 There will be a self-sufficient economy for each game and platform that incorporates its own tokens and assets into the project.
 Currently, a play-to-earn system is mainly used in order to create this economy.

 You can earn in-game tokens by using your purchased NFTs to return your investment.
 This can be done in many different ways.
 The majority of games require an NFT character or an NFT item to start playing.
 By simply doing in-game activities and progressing through various game modes, the game will reward you with its native token.
 Generally, the reward you get is dependent on the rarity and quality of the NFT you own and use in the game.
-Additionally, some games even allow their NFT assets to be staked for further profits.
-Of course, you can not earn constantly just from buying and using an NFT in the game.
-Many games require more investment in order for you to progress further.
-This creates a cycle where everyone involved is constantly earning to buy NFTs, spending tokens to enter in-game events, and trading items in order to create an economy.

 Another advantage of owning NFT assets is that they aren’t necessarily tied to a certain project.
 This case is the same in the blockchain gaming world.